 The first step (and perhaps the most important) in the recruitment process is creating an accurate job description.
 It’s vital that multiple people review the post and provide their feedback.
 Including members of the team involved with the position for hire is important because they will have the most knowledge as to what actual day-to-day tasks will entail for the new hire, as well as what qualifications will best assist the team.
 Behavioral characteristics should also be added if necessary.
 Consider what type of person would do well in sales compared to what type of person would do well in IT.

 Tapping into your employee networks is an excellent way to find qualified individuals to interview.
 If one of your top employees recommends somebody for the position, chances are that potential hire would be a good fit, since the alternative would reflect poorly on them.
 Consider starting an employee referral program where your existing employee will get a bonus after so many months of their referred employee staying with the company and performing well.

-Another option for utilizing employee networks is to send employees to networking events such as tradeshows or career fairs.
-Having them gather some brief info and impressions of the people they come across is an excellent way to add to your pool of candidates.
+Another option for utilizing employee networks is to send employees to networking events such as trade shows and career fairs.
+Having them gather some brief information and impressions of the people they come across is an excellent way to add to your pool of candidates.

 Integrate an Applicant Tracking System

-If your company is ready for an upgrade with its hiring process, check out Dominion’s Applicant Tracking demo for a tour of the software feature.
+If your company is ready for an upgrade with its hiring process, check out Dominion’s Applicant Tracking demo for a tour of the software.